Last updated October 2023

 First, why bother measuring the cost of no-shows?

-Studies in the UK and the US have shown just how costly no-shows can be.
-Missed appointments cost the US healthcare system a whopping US$150B each year, while in the UK £1bn went down the drain in the same industry.
 Smaller businesses suffer, too.
 The average no-show rate is 10-15%.
 Not only is this a hit to your revenue, but it’s a huge waste of time.
-Just consider how much time your team spends chasing people who don’t show up, and trying to reschedule appointments.
+Just consider how much time your team spends chasing people who don’t show up and trying to reschedule appointments.
 Ouch.

-To calculate the baseline cost of missed appointments in your business, apply this simple formula.
+To calculate the baseline cost of missed appointments in your business, follow these simple steps.

 - Work out the average value of a single appointment.
 To do this, add up all the revenue from filled